Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Get-AzEventHubApplicationGroup.md

 ResourceGroupName            : myResourceGroup
 ```

+Gets details of application group `myAppGroup` from namespace `myNamespace`.

 ### Example 2: Lists all application groups in an EventHub namespace
 ```powershell
 Get-AzEventHubApplicationGroup -ResourceGroupName myResourceGroup -NamespaceName myNamespace
 ```

+Lists all application groups from namespace `myNamespace`.

 ## PARAMETERS